-As any iPhone or iPad owner with children will attest, touchscreen devices are clearly the future of kid-friendly computing—there’s no substitute for the direct interaction between onscreen items and fingertips.
-But there’s still a lot of great kid software out there for the Mac, so until we all replace our Macs with tablets, there are plenty of reasons to set up a computer for the young ones.
+As any iPhone or iPad owner with children will attest, touchscreen devices are clearly the future of kid-friendly computing—there’s no substitute for the direct interaction between on-screen items and fingertips.
+But a lot of great kid software is still available for the Mac, so until we replace all our Macs with tablets, we’ll have plenty of reasons to set up a computer for the young ones.

 Most people worry about finding the right software and configuring the right settings for kid-safe computing.
 But what about the hardware?
-Chances are your preferred setup isn’t ideal—ergonomically or logistically—for a child.
+Chances are you often see a scene much like the one above—your child happily absconding with your laptop to the couch.
+But it’s not the best setup—ergonomically or logistically—for a child.
 Here are some tips for setting up a work-and-play-station your kids will love.

 Choose a computer

 If your budget allows, you’ll appreciate the flexibility of having a dedicated “kid computer.”
-And, in fact, it doesn’t have to cost an arm and a leg: Given that most schools are using older hardware, most children’s software runs great on computers that are several years old.
-You can hand down an older Mac when you upgrade, or you can shop for a used Mac.
-Our three-year-old Mac mini, equipped with a five-year-old LCD display, has more than enough horsepower for the educational and creative software our kids enjoy.
+And it doesn’t have to cost an arm and a leg: Given that many schools use older hardware, a lot of children’s software runs great on computers that are several years old.
+You can hand down an older Mac when you upgrade, or you can shop for a used or refurbished Mac.
+My family’s three-year-old Mac mini, equipped with an eight-year-old LCD display, has more than enough horsepower for the educational and creative software our kids enjoy.

 The other question is one we all face: desktop or laptop?
 I can tell you from experience that kids love laptops.
 From the trackpad to the lack of wires, kids, like adults, are enamored with the freedom a laptop provides.
 But I can also tell you—again, from experience—that kids aren’t as careful with computers as most adults are.
-Laptops get dropped and stepped on, screens get poked and bent back, and food and liquids get spilled, no matter how many rules and warnings are issued.
+Laptops get dropped and stepped on, screens get poked and bent back, and food and liquids get spilled, no matter how many rules and warnings the adults in the house may issue.
 It’s much easier (and cheaper) to clean (or replace) a Mac mini’s keyboard than to fix a broken laptop.
-And if you’re shopping, a desktop will, of course, cost you less.
+And desktop Macs cost less than Apple laptops, too.

 You may be tempted to use the mouse and keyboard that came with your computer, but those accessories were likely designed for adults.
-Kids can really benefit from input devices made specifically for children’s smaller hands and lack of computing experience.
+Kids can really benefit from input devices designed with children’s smaller hands and lack of computing experience in mind.

-Input devices Ironically, perhaps the biggest obstacle for using a computer, especially for younger children, is the mouse.
-Although it seems perfectly normal to those of us who’ve been using one for years, there’s little intuitive about moving an object around on a desk in order to move a cursor on a computer screen.
+Input devices: Ironically, perhaps the biggest obstacle to using a computer, especially for younger children, is the mouse.
+Although it seems perfectly normal to people who’ve used one for years, moving an object around on a desk in order to move a cursor on a computer screen isn’t especially intuitive.
 I’ve found that many kids learn basic computer tasks more easily using a trackpad.

-Keyboards There are also kid-focused keyboards, such as Crayola’s $30 USB EZ Type Keyboard, that feature fewer keys, larger key labels, and colorful designs.
-However, if your child is already comfortable with a keyboard, you may want a more standard layout.
-If so, consider using your current keyboard with a bit of protection (more on that in a moment).
+Keyboards: Kid-focused keyboards, such as Crayola’s $30 USB EZ Type Keyboard (just $15 on Amazon.com), have fewer keys, larger key labels, and relatively colorful designs.
+If your child is already comfortable with a keyboard, however, you may want a more standard layout.
+If so, consider using your current keyboard with a keyboard skin that offers larger key labels (more on keyboard skins in a moment).

-When shopping for your kids, also keep in mind that the benefits we, as adults, get from wireless peripherals are just as appealing when kids are at the wheel.
-Kids like moving their mouse and keyboard around as they play, and get just as frustrated as we do when cables get tangled.
-Wireless accessories also reduce the chances your Mac’s USB ports will be damaged when someone inevitably tries to run away with a mouse.
-(Of course, you might also want to stash a spare somewhere for the likewise inevitable moment when your wireless mouse gets lost.)
+When shopping for your kids, keep in mind that the benefits adults get from wireless peripherals are just as appealing when kids are at the wheel.
+Kids like moving their mouse and keyboard around as they play, and they become just as frustrated as we do with tangled cables.
+Wireless accessories also reduce the likelihood that your Mac’s USB ports will be damaged when a little one tries to run away with a mouse.
+(Of course, you might also want to stash a spare mouse somewhere for the similarly likely scenario in which your wireless mouse goes missing.)

 Follow good ergonomics

-One related tip: Although you might be tempted to use a desk with a built-in keyboard drawer, kids will consider that surface to be just another table or desk—and will lean on it with all their weight.
-So unless your keyboard drawer is super-sturdy, just place the keyboard on your desktop and adjust the desk or chair height accordingly.
+One related tip: Although you might be tempted to use a desk with a built-in keyboard drawer, kids will treat that surface as just another table or desk—and will lean on it with all their weight.
+So unless your keyboard drawer is extremely sturdy, place the keyboard on the desktop and adjust the desk or chair height accordingly.

 Protect and clean

-No matter how angelic they can be, kids will be kids, which means you’ll want to take some steps to protect their computer from food, drinks, messy fingerprints, and the like.
-You also want to clean it when that protection falls short.
+No matter how angelic they may seem at times, kids will be kids, which means you’ll want to take some steps to protect their computer from food, drink, messy fingerprints, and the like.
+You’ll also want to clean the computer when protective measures fall short.

-KB Covers makes a huge range of keyboard covers for Apple-branded keyboards.
-Some even offer educational benefits, as well.
-For example, for $25 to $30 a pop, the company offers a number of covers with large-type key labels, as well as several that display both upper- and lower-case letters on the keys.
+KB Covers makes a huge range of keyboard covers for Apple-branded keyboards; some even offer educational benefits, as well.
+For example, for $20 to $30 each, the company offers a number of covers with large-type key labels, as well as several that display both upper- and lower-case letters on the keys.
 The latter are especially useful for kids who are learning the alphabet.
-For $25 to $35, iSkin’s Mac offerings include both large-type options and colorful patterns that should appeal to kids. iSkin even makes a $20 protective skin for Apple’s Mighty Mouse.
+You can also get skins in pink and aqua.

-Perhaps the most important part of a kid-friendly computer is the freedom to learn.
+Perhaps the most important aspect of setting up a kid-friendly computer is to ensure that it offers the freedom to learn.
 Once you’ve set up a great computer for your children, you may be tempted to walk them through every action and task.
 But they’ll get more out of the experience—especially in the long run—if you let them explore on their own.
-Provided you’ve configured programs and OS X’s parental controls, just show them the basics and then take a step back.
+Provided you’ve properly configured programs and OS X’s parental controls, just show them the basics and then take a step back.
 You’ll be amazed at how quickly they figure things out—and unlike many adults, they won’t hesitate to ask for help if they need it.